omar2535/omar2535.github.io/blog/2022-07-03_meaningful_work_and_relationships.md

 Basically, many companies who borrowed too much money on credit now can't pay their money back and will go bankrupt very quickly.
 This includes people such as home-owners with mortgages and even share-holders of these over-leveraged companies.

 Anyhow, I think I've rambled too much.
 This has been my half-year mark for 2022.
-And definitely one of the most interesting ones thus far.
+And definitely one of the most interesting years in my life.

 That's all!